 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = second and third terms; 9 units (0-9-0) b = third term.
-Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
-Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
-Students will learn to program in LABVIEW.
+189 a, 12 units (3-6-3) offered both first and third terms.
+189b, 9 units (0-9-0) offered only third term.
+Prerequisites: BE/EE/MedE 189 a must be taken before BE/EE/MedE 189 b.
+Part a, students will design and implement computer-controlled biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Part b is a student-initiated design project requiring instructor's permission for enrollment.
 Enrollment is limited to 24 students.
-BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
-Instructor: Yang.
+Instructors: Bois, Yang.

 BE 200.
 Research in Bioengineering.
 Units and term to be arranged.
 By arrangement with members of the staff, properly qualified graduate students are directed in bioengineering research.

 BE/Bi/NB 203.
 Introduction to Programming for the Biological Sciences Bootcamp.
-6 units; summer.
+6 units; summer term.
 Prerequisites: none.
 This course provides an intensive, hands-on, pragmatic introduction to computer programming aimed at biologists and bioengineers.
 No previous programming experience is assumed.
 Python is the language of instruction.
 Students will learn basic concepts such as data types, control structures, string processing, functions, input/output, etc., while writing code applied to biological problems.
 At the end of the course, students will be able to perform simple simulations, write scripts to run software packages and parse output, and analyze and plot data.
-This class is offered as a week long “boot camp” starting two weeks before the start of the fall term, in which students spend all day working on the course.
+This class is offered as a week-long summer "boot camp" the week after Commencement, in which students spend all day working on the course.
+Students who do not have a strong need for the condensed boot camp schedule are encouraged to take BE/Bi 103a instead.
 Graded pass/fail.
 Instructor: Bois.

 Bi/BE 227.
 Methods in Modern Microscopy.
 12 units (2-6-4).
 For course description, see Biology.